 Raising and handling horses in Canada

-Life of a horse slaughtered for meat
+Life of a horse raised for meat

-There are also farms in Canada that specifically breed and raise horses for the primary purpose of meat production.
+There are also farms in Canada that specifically breed and raise horses for meat production.
 The horses spend their entire lives in barren feedlots before being sent for slaughter.
-These feedlots offer minimal protection from weather extremes, limited veterinary care, crowded conditions and minimal enrichment.
+These feedlots offer minimal protection from weather extremes, limited veterinary care, crowded conditions, and minimal enrichment.

 Horses in a Canadian feedlot (picture credit Canadian Horse Defense Coalition)